Skip to content

 Gastropexy is a commonly recommended preventive procedure, where the stomach wall is attached to the inside of the rib cage to prevent the stomach from flipping.

 Personally, I'm not in favor of gastropexy because it restricts the natural movement and function of the stomach.
-Also, any surgical intervention affects the body’s energy channels and the natural state of the body is the best.
+Also, any surgical intervention affects the body’s energy meridians, and preserving the natural state of the body is what I prefer.

 Health & Longevity Course Chapters